 The truth is that the bigger the number of channels is, the more complicated it is to manage all of them simultaneously.
-In a simple multichannel, one attendant needs to jump from one communication to another: answering websites requests, while Facebook users wait with their requests.
+In a simple multichannel, one attendant needs to jump from one communication to another: answering website requests, while Facebook users wait for their requests.

 Moreover, there is the matter of keeping service standard in all channels.
 That means that the more fragmented it is multichannel management, the less uniform will be the answers.

 The omnichannel experience is the strategy to charm clients and makes them loyal by giving them an integrated and standardized experience in every channel.
 So whatever journey the customer chooses to take, the experience is consistent and unified.

 Hence many hotels are using an omnichannel strategy combined with automated customer service.
 That way, clients are answered in different channels, managed in one single platform.
 In addition, it is possible to create standards for images, greetings, ways to get around clients’ objections, and more.

 The hotel industry still has ways to embrace new technological changes and to become omnichannel is definitely one.